irisdaniaj/model_merging/README.md

 ```
 python model_download.py
 ```
-We will know fine tune TinyBERT on the datasets and save the hyperparameters and model's metric in the `training_args.json` and `metrics.json` files respectevly.
-These files will be saved in the models/tynybert folders.
+We will now fine-tune TinyBERT on each dataset and save the corresponding hyperparameters and model metrics in `training_args.json` and `metrics.json` files, respectively, for each dataset.
+This process will create three new subfolders within the `models/tinybert` directory, each named after a specific dataset (stsb, sst2, rte).
+Each subfolder will contain the fine-tuned model, the tokenizer, and the associated configuration files, allowing for easy access and reproducibility.
 ```
 python finetune_tinybert.py
 ```

 ## TODO